damioke/seattle-crime/README.md

 - Make sure the tables you are using for test cases are dropped in MySQL db: seattle_crime
 - Make sure the reports you are using for test cases are dropped in: C:\wamp\bin\mysql\mysql5.6.17\data\seattle_crime
 - Navigate to where all the scripts and program are present there: C:\wamp\bin\mysql\mysql5.6.17\bin
-- Right click to click gitbash cmd line
+- Right click to click gitbash cmd line.
 - Run: ./job.sh